Ethics Support Contacts

 Research activity in government schools and early childhood settings

-- that data have been provided to DET in 2021 about the anticipated time burden on education settings (a survey link has previously been emailed to existing RISEC approval holders).
+* that data have been provided to us about the anticipated time burden on education settings (further advice will be emailed to existing RISEC approval holders)

 Any queries may be directed to the Strategic Research Team at email@example.com